rmj3197/QuadratiK-Examples/README.md

 # QuadratiK-Examples

-This repository contains example code and resources for the QuadratiK package, as referenced in the associated ACM manuscript.
+This repository contains example code and resources for the QuadratiK package, as referenced in the associated manuscript.

 ## Contents